sesamiapp/devportal/docs/3-sesami-sdk/6-rate-limit.md

 # Rate Limit

-To ensure our platform remains stable and fair for everyone, Sesami storefront API powering our Sesami storefront SDK is rate-limited.
+To ensure our platform remains stable and fair for everyone, the Sesami storefront API powering our Sesami storefront SDK is rate-limited.
 We use a request-based limiting strategy to enforce rate limits.
 We ask developers to use industry-standard techniques for responsibly limiting calls, caching results, and retrying requests.

 :::note
-If you exceed the limit, we send a 429 responce with a `Retry-After` header.
+If you exceed the limit, we send a 429 response with a `Retry-After` header.
 :::

 ## Avoiding rate limit errors